Indoor Humidity During Winter – What Should It Be?

 What humidity should I set my humidifier to?
 Well, that depends a lot on the outdoor temperature.

-A number of years ago my dad revealed this to me (his winter indoor humidity guideline secret).
-I started following it, and it worked pretty well at my place.
-So I’m sharing it with the world :)
+Several years ago, my dad revealed this to me (his winter indoor humidity guideline secret).
+I started following it, and it worked well at my place.
+So, I’m sharing it with the world :)

 Outdoor Temp.
 20 – 40 degrees-F > Indoor Humidity 40%